gui88Abreu/EspMath/README.md

 ## DSP acceleration

 At [DSP](src/dsp/), you can find all the dsp accelerated operations.
-All implementations provide two versions of them.
-The first one implements a soft acceleration that can work with all contiguous memories.
-The second one is a faster implementation that makes use of the Processor Instruction Extensions (PIE) to accelerate operations and works only with 16 bytes aligned memory.
-The second implementation is enabled by default and can be disabled using the macro MEMORY_ALIGN at [configuration](src/esp_opt.h).
+These functions make use of the Processor Instruction Extensions (PIE) to accelerate operations and work only with 16 bytes aligned memory.
+The class [Array](src/esp_array.h) already uses them to perform operations.

 Until now, these libraries are guaranteed to work only on ESP32-S3 devices.
 To use them, just include [esp_dsp](src/esp_dsp.h).